 Similarly, call and put options can be purchased to replicate long and short positions, respectively.
 An investor can purchase call options before the earnings announcement if the expectation is that there will be a positive price move after the earnings report.
 Alternatively, an investor can purchase put options before the earnings announcement if the expectation is that there will be a negative price move after the earnings report.

+Trading options involves more risk than buying and selling stock, and only experienced, knowledgeable investors should consider using options to trade an earnings report.
 Traders should fully understand moneyness (the relationship between the strike price of an option and the price of the underlying asset), time decay, volatility, and options greeks in considering when and which options to purchase before an earnings announcement.

 Volatility is a crucial concept to understand when trading options.
 The chart below shows 30-day historical volatility (HV) versus implied volatility (IV) going into an earnings announcement for a particular stock.
 Historic volatility is the actual volatility experienced by a security.
 Implied volatility can be viewed as the market's expectation for future volatility.
 The earnings period for July, October, and January is circled.